oemof/oemof-solph/docs/usage.rst

 you get the results of the scalar values of your storage, e.g. the initial storage content before time step zero (``init_content``).

-For more information see the definition of the  :py:class:`~oemof.solph.components.generic_storage.GenericStorage` class or check the `example repository of oemof <https://github.com/oemof/oemof-examples>`_.
+For more information see the definition of the  :py:class:`~oemof.solph.components._generic_storage.GenericStorage` class or check the `example repository of oemof <https://github.com/oemof/oemof-examples>`_.

 Using an investment object with the GenericStorage component